samprd/cattlebots/README.md

 Cattlebots is a turn-based command line game.
 You battle it out with the enemy cow, and you can configure settings to spice up the gameplay!

+⚠️ **NOTE: This project is now archived and is not being developed.**

 ## ❓ How To Play

 #### 🚀 Installation